Brick Cleaning.

 We can clean dirty bricks, or remove paint from them; we have various techniques or options for this depending on the dirt or paint, and the quality or softness of the brick – from the Sand Jet, to a full on Sand Blast, or even more aggressive high pressure water systems.

 We specialise in using a listed building approved low pressure sand jetting system that has been used nationwide for property restoration.
 The system, in our trained hands, causes minimal damage to an underlying surface and is flexible enough to tackle most property restoration cleaning tasks.
-The picture on the right shows our first ‘area’ on the bricks of Hull Paragon Station – where decades of dirt were removed from this listed brickwork with the sand jet.
+The picture on the right shows our first ‘area’ on the bricks of Hull Paragon Station – where decades of dirt were removed from this listed brickwork with the sand jet – this was part of the works to upgrade the station to Hull’s Transport Interchange – and we cleaned the bricks inside and out.

 brickwork restoration